GHS is a single unified approach to classifying chemical hazards, designing warning labels, and organizing information on SDSs.

 - Precautionary statement(s)

-Before you handle or open a chemical container, READ THE LABEL and follow the instructions.
-If you are not sure about something, ask your supervisor before you proceed.
+Before you handle or open a chemical container, carefully read the label and follow the instructions.
+If you are unsure about information on the label, ask your supervisor before you proceed.